 AI is a great sounding board.
 Feeling stuck?
 Go yell at the AI about it.
 The future is now, and the robots can finally do your homework for you.
 Ask ChatGPT to produce a few snippets for an assignment.
 Reject its initial drafts but use your writerly instincts to find the spaces of possibility.
 Then, fill those spaces with original, insightful thoughts.

 My favorite word isn’t “linger,” but you’d think it was based on the number of times I edited it out of this article.
 Yeah, I could use a thesaurus, but generative AI takes a lot of thinking out of finding new ways to express familiar ideas.
 In the days of asynchronous or remote work, it’s a comfort to know I have an always-available coworker to bounce around ideas with (a huge W for night owls like me).

-In the words of Modus’s Creative Director, Content, Jen Chase-Corwin:
+In the words of one of Modus’s Creative Directors: